Master of Christian Studies (M. C. S)

 Academic System

-Academic session for M.C.S. will January to December
+Academic session for M.C.S. will be from January to December

 Examinations will be held in November-December

-February to September is left for orientation seminars, contact classes and collegiums
+February to September is left for contact seminars

 Examination and Evaluation

-• Examinations will be conducted by the Senate of Serampore College (in the initial years the course shall be directly conducted by the senate) in the month of November/December each year
+- Examinations will be conducted by the Senate of Serampore College in the month of November/December each year

-• All the Senate w/College examinations for the M.C.S. degree shall normally be evaluated by two examiners.
+- All the examinations for the M.C.S. degree shall normally be evaluated by two examiners.
 The Senate will not entertain requests for re-evaluation of any script and/or permit an examination for improvement of grade

-• A candidate should give an undertaking at the time of registration that s/he will abide by all the rules and regulations of the Senate of Serampore College as applicable to the M.C.S. degree including the decisions of the Senate and its Academic Council
+- A candidate should give an undertaking at the time of registration that he/she will abide by all the rules and regulations of the Senate of Serampore College as applicable to the M.C.S. degree including the decisions of the Senate and its Academic Council

 Pass and failure in examination